skittlemittle/bitap/README.md

 # we found a match
 R & (1UL << m)            00000000 E
 ```
-this means it finds a match at the last char of the match, so when returning
+This means it finds a match at the last char of the match, so when returning
 the match it does it like this:
 ``` c
 if (0 == (R & (1UL << m)))